 And one of them, a lawyer, asked Him a question to test Him.
 “Teacher, which is the great commandment in the Law?”
 And Jesus said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”
 Matthew 22:35-40

-And when they came to the place that is called The Skull, there they crucified Him, and the criminals, one on His right and one on His left.
+And when they came to the place that is called The Skull, there they crucified Him and the criminals, one on His right and one on His left.
 And Jesus said, “Father, forgive them, for they know not what they do.”
 Luke 23:33-34

 “Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
+For the gate is wide, and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few.”
 Matthew 7:13-14

-May you use every resource you have been given to do the work of the Lord, for the sake of Christ, and for the sake of those who desperately need to know the love, mercy, and grace of God.
+As a follower of Jesus, you have gifts and talents God gave you.
+God has placed you precisely where He wants you.
+He has done this for the express purpose that you would seek to save the lost and encourage the weak.
+To call the burdened to repentance.
+May you use every resource God makes available to you to do the work of the Lord for the sake of Christ and for the sake of those who desperately need to know the love, mercy, forgiveness, and grace of God.